PEAR: Primitive Enabled Adaptive Relabeling for Boosting Hierarchical Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning has been successfully applied to a number of short-horizon robotic manipulation tasks~\citep{DBLP:journals/corr/abs-1709-10087, DBLP:journals/corr/abs-1806-10293,DBLP:journals/corr/GuHLL16,DBLP:journals/corr/LevineFDA15}.
-However, solving long horizon tasks requires long-term planning and is hard~\citep{lynch2019play} due to inherent issues like credit assignment and ineffective exploration.
-Consequently, such tasks require a large number of environment interactions for learning, especially in sparse reward scenarios~\citep{DBLP:journals/corr/AndrychowiczWRS17}.
-Hierarchical reinforcement learning (HRL)~\citep{SUTTON1999181, Dayan:1992:FRL:645753.668239,DBLP:journals/corr/VezhnevetsOSHJS17,DBLP:journals/corr/abs-1712-00004,DBLP:journals/corr/BaconHP16} is an elegant framework that employs temporal abstraction and promises improved exploration~\citep{DBLP:journals/corr/abs-1909-10618}.
-In goal-conditioned feudal architecture~\citep{Dayan:1992:FRL:645753.668239,DBLP:journals/corr/VezhnevetsOSHJS17}, the higher policy predicts subgoals for the lower primitive, which in turn tries to achieve these subgoals by executing primitive actions directly on the environment.
-Unfortunately, HRL suffers from non-stationarity\citep{DBLP:journals/corr/abs-1805-08296,DBLP:journals/corr/abs-1712-00948} when multiple levels are trained simultaneously.
+Reinforcement learning has been successfully applied to a number of short-horizon robotic manipulation tasks~\citep{rajeswaran2017learning, kalashnikov2018qt,gu2016deep,levine2015end}.
+However, solving long horizon tasks requires long-term planning and is hard~\citep{gupta2019relay} due to inherent issues like credit assignment and ineffective exploration.
+Consequently, such tasks require a large number of environment interactions for learning, especially in sparse reward scenarios~\citep{andrychowicz2017hindsight}.
+Hierarchical reinforcement learning (\texttt{HRL})~\citep{sutton1999between, dayan1993feudal,vezhnevets2017feudal,klissarov2017learning,bacon2016option} is an elegant framework that employs temporal abstraction and promises improved exploration~\citep{Nachum2019}.
+In goal-conditioned feudal architecture~\citep{dayan1993feudal,vezhnevets2017feudal}, the higher policy predicts subgoals for the lower primitive, which in turn tries to achieve these subgoals by executing primitive actions directly on the environment.
+Unfortunately, \texttt{HRL} suffers from non-stationarity~\citep{nachum2018data,levy2017hierarchical} in off-policy \texttt{HRL}.
 Due to continuously changing policies, previously collected off-policy experience is rendered obsolete, leading to unstable higher level state transition and reward functions.